 Confluence is a donor-supported nonprofit that connects people to place through art and education.
 We work in collaboration with Northwest communities, tribes and celebrated artist Maya Lin to create reflective moments that can shape the future of the Columbia River system.
 We share stories of this river through six public art installations, educational programs, community engagement and a rich digital experience.

 Our six projects span 438 miles from the mouth of the Columbia River to the gateway to Hell's Canyon, with sites in both Oregon and Washington.

-Currently, four of the six sites are complete:
+Currently, five of the six sites are complete:

 - Cape Disappointment (Ilwaco, Wash.)